-- 1. PETRONAS recognises that the occasional acceptance of a reasonable and modest level of entertainment provided by third parties in the normal course of business is a legitimate way to network and build good business relationships. - 2.
+PETRONAS recognises that the occasional acceptance of a reasonable and modest level of entertainment provided by third parties in the normal course of business is a legitimate way to network and build good business relationships.

 However, it is important for employees and directors to exercise proper care and judgment before accepting entertainment offered or provided by a third party.
-This is not only to safeguard the Company's reputation, but also to protect employees and directors from allegations of impropriety or undue influence. - 3.
-You are required to comply with the policies and procedures of your Human Resource Department in relation to receiving entertainment from third parties. - 4.
-As set forth in Part IIB paragraph 10.2 of the CoBE, in no event, however, may you or any of your family/household members accept entertainment in exchange for an exercise of non- exercise of your PETRONAS authority or otherwise to the detriment of PETRONAS. - 5.
-In these limited circumstances, employees are expected to immediately record the entertainment received in the PETRONAS specified declaration platform or any other form as provided by your Human Resource Department for submission to your HoD/ Corporate Division/ Business Division/ OPU (minimum GM level) who will then decide whether to approve the acceptance of the entertainment.
-Directors should inform the Company Secretary, as soon as reasonably practicable, to seek his/her advice when faced with a similar situation.
+This is not only to safeguard the Company's reputation, but also to protect employees and directors from allegations of impropriety or undue influence.

+You are required to comply with the policies and procedures of your Human Resource Department in relation to receiving entertainment from third parties.

+As set forth in Part IIB paragraph 10.2 of the CoBE, in no event, however, may you or any of your family/household members accept entertainment in exchange for an exercise of non-exercise of your PETRONAS authority or otherwise to the detriment of PETRONAS.

-Explanatory on eligibility to conduct entertainment activity, reporting and approval process
+ELIGIBILITY TO CONDUCT ENTERTAINMENT ACTIVITY

+(applicable to Group Companies based in Malaysia with standard PETRONAS terms and conditions)

+The below chart illustrates the process flow to determine executive employees' eligibility to carry out entertainment activities.

+ENTERTAINMENT ACTIVITY REPORTING AND APPROVAL PROCESS

-(Applicable to Group Companies based in Malaysia with standard PETRONAS terms and conditions)
+(applicable to Group Companies based in Malaysia with standard PETRONAS terms and conditions)

-The below chart illustrates the process flow to determine executive employees' eligibility to carry out entertainment activities and reporting an Entertainment Activity (for employees who meet the eligibility criteria to incur entertainment expense).
+The below chart illustrates the process flow for reporting an Entertainment Activity for employees who meet the eligibility criteria to incur entertainment expenses.